qingzhanggithub/qingzhanggithub.github.io/_posts/2016-02-01-ML-with-spark.markdown

 {%endhighlight%}

 Done!
-You can see that the whole pipeline is fairly simple.
-Of course you would need some more work to transform your data into a TSV in first place if it is not structured yet.
-The training and prediction are very convenient.
+We have just built a Hello World classifier.
+You can see that the process is fairly simple.
+Of course you would need some more work to transform your data into a tsv in the first place if it is not structured yet, thanks to spark the process could be much simpler than Java Hadoop application.
+Performance tuning will definitely be involved if you are working on large scaled data.